-- They meet termly to look at the progress all pupils are making and identify any who are not making progress or who have made slow progress, so that they can support them. - They will review support and interventions regularly to make sure progress is being made. - Some pupils will have an IEP which will be shared with parents, reviewed and renewed regularly. - o School will be alerted by parents with their concerns. - School will be alerted by other professionals working with the child or family outside of school.
+- They meet termly to look at the progress all pupils are making and identify any who are not making progress or who have made slow progress, so that they can support them. - They will review support and interventions regularly to make sure progress is being made. - Some pupils will have an IEP which will be shared with parents, reviewed and renewed regularly. - School will be alerted by parents with their concerns.

+- o Child is struggling to adhere to the Managing and Supporting Behaviour Policy. - o School will be alerted by other professionals working with the child or family outside of school.